senuido/stash-scanner/doc/configuration.md

 Item filters are configured using the filter editor. for specific information on filters, view the [filter guide](filter.md).

 #### Disabling generated filters
-* **State override:** you can control individual filters if you use set filter state override in the prices tab. this will force a specific filter to be disabled/enabled, ignoring other configurations.
+* **State override:** you can control individual filters if you use set filter state override in the *Prices tab*. this will force a specific filter to be disabled/enabled, ignoring other configurations.

 * **Item price threshold:** *Generated* filters above the threshold will be active.
 By settings this to a high enough value, you can disable all generated filters if you wish.
+You can set it in the *Prices tab*.

-* **Categories:** you can disable filters by categories but it can't be done using the UI yet.
+* **Categories:** You can disable filters by categories but it can't be done using the UI yet.
 If you want to do that you need to open up *filters.config.json* and fill *disabled_categories*.
 Example how this looks like:
 ```